 These days few are aware of the literary origins of the Burlesque tradition, which began in England during the Victorian Era.
-Some people believe that the Burlesque tradition is an older version of the modern-day striptease.
+Some people believe that the Burlesque tradition is an older version of the modern-day striptease, which has also evolved into different lines (like how people go and take a look at pain adult videos online that may start with this kind of action).
+It is interesting to see the different routes.
 At least the sensual nature of the victorian tradition has been passed down and incorporated into modern society through modern strippers similar to these Greensboro Strippers and other dancing professions.

 The dictionary defines the word as such: a literary or dramatic work that seeks to ridicule by means of grotesque exaggeration or comic imitation.